OTTTO/personal-website/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Setting up the backend

+Before setting up the backend you can expect to see an error page on website pages that rely on data from the backend for rendering.

+To set up the backend please follow the documentation [here](https://github.com/OTTTO/personal-website-backend).

 ### Logging in